About this rental

 No booking or service fees

 Cape Cod's #1 vacation rental site

 We're the experts

-Summer-long stay and short stays are all negotiable.
+Summer-long stay are negotiable.
 Feel free to call or text me.
-No fees or taxes for longer stays
+No turn over fees or taxes for longer stays.

 Year Purchased: 2013

 About the owner: Plein air landscape painter, architectural designer, classical musician, mother.